wp-plugins/woocommerce-multilingual/readme.txt

 3. Multiple currencies

 == Changelog ==

+= 3.5 =
+* Added support for creating products in secondary languages only.
+* Added enhancements for the Woocommerce Multilingual products table (filter by original language, display language flag).
+* Added option to synchronize the products and product taxonomies order.
+* Bug fixed: The cart was not updating quantities for variable product (when have more than one variable in the cart).
+* Bug fixed: The cart total was not updating when using get_cart_total() and get_cart_subtotal() functions in other plugins or themes.
+* Bug fixed: Wrong price format and order total were displayed on the new order page in the WP admin
+* Bug fixed: The featured image and the gallery images were overridden when updating translations
+* Bug fixed: Fixed the 'Keep' option that allows keeping the same currency on teh front end, when switching the language.
+* Bug fixed: Fixed a javascript error that was showing when changing currencies order
+* Bug fixed: The decimal number was not working correctly for the default currency
+* Bug fixed: Fixed a compatibility problem with WooCommerce Product Tabs
+* Bug fixed: A coupon was applied incorrectly to all products in the cart when they were defined for specific product variations.
+* Bug fixed: WooCommerce note email language was not correct
+* Bug fixed: WooCommerce reports were showing duplicate products
+* Bug fixed: When using WordPress in a folder, the checkout showed an 'expired session' error message.
+* Added support currency argument in raw_price_filter

 = 3.4.3 =
 * Bug fixed: Incorrect decimal separator for prices on WordPress admin